John 1:5: Analysis

 Many understand "the light shines in darkness" as the light of reason, which God gives to everyone, and which might have led them to the knowledge of God by his Providence in the visible world.
 Matthew Henry notes that the light of reason "is derived from" the Word.
 However "the darkness did not comprehend it", since people, blinded by their passions, could not grasp the light of reason.
 Or perhaps it may mean the lights of grace, "against which obstinate sinners shut their eyes."
 The concept of a struggle between light and darkness is expressed in the NIV wording above and similarly in the Revised Standard Version.

 J. B. Phillips offers the reading "The light still shines in the darkness and the darkness has never put it out": this "persistence of light" is seen as a biblical topic embracing the Old and New Testaments and the life of the Christian Church.

 The Greek word "κατέλαβεν" (katelaben) is an example of polysemy and can be equally translated as either "understand", "overtake" or "overcome".
 The NET (New English Translation) uses the English "mastered" to convey this polysemy.

+Craig S. Keener notes that the patristic interpreters were already divided over the sense of κατέλαβεν: whether the darkness could not "apprehend" the light intellectually (Cyril of Alexandria), did not accept it, or could not "conquer" it (Origen and most Greek Fathers).
+Keener judges it more likely that John, whose skill in wordplay runs throughout the Gospel, has introduced a deliberate double meaning, so that the darkness fails either to comprehend the light (grasping it with the mind) or to overcome it (grasping it with the hand), a rhetorical device of playing on a single word that ancient writers called traductio.